 To do this, you will interview a family member of an infant or toddler, ages birth to 3 and an early childhood practitioner who works with young children, ages birth to 3.
-The goal of these interviews is to engage in conversations for you to gain insight and information about the family that will be useful in the development of a future Family Engagement Plan.
+The goal of these interviews is to engage in conversations for you to gain insight and information about the family and one specific program that will be useful in the future development of a Family Engagement Plan.